Threads of Wellbeing 2025 (EN)

 LETTING GO ALSO BRINGS NEW THINGS

-APPARENTLY YOU CAN RUN ON DENIAL AND ADRENALINE FOR A WHILE
+APPARENTLY, YOU CAN RUN ON DENIAL AND ADRENALINE FOR A WHILE

-THE OUTSIDE WORLD SEES MY WIFE AS ALWAYSBUT AT HOME SHE’S GONE
+THE OUTSIDE WORLD SEES MY WIFE AS ALWAYS, BUT AT HOME SHE'S GONE

 I STILL CARRY YOU

-TEARJERKER IN DA HOUSE
+SMARTLAP IN DA HOUSE

-POTPOURRI OF EMOTIONS
+RECLAIMING POTPOURRI OF EMOTIONS

-INVISIBLE INHERITANCETHE
+INVISIBLE HERITAGE

 how to submit

-Anonymously: via the comment box at the bottom of this page
+➔ Anonymous: via the comment box at the bottom of this page

-Attn.
+➔ By post: Museum Dr. Guislain, attn.
 Saar Swinters / Threads of Wellbeing

 Jozef Guislainstraat 43B, 9000 Ghent, Belgium

-The words and sentences submitted will be transformed into letterprints that together form a textual landscape in public space.
-The space evolves through the ongoing addition of your contributions.
-It explores both the conceptual and visual dimensions of wellbeing — and the boundary between inner and outer world, between body and system.
+Threads of Wellbeing is a (textile) installation in public space that grows through participation and the archiving of inner dialogues.
+The space is shaped by your contributions and explores the conceptual and visual dimensions of wellbeing – the boundary between inner and outer worlds, between body and system.

 The installation unfolds between May and July 2025 in the courtyard of the Dr. Guislain Museum, Gent, Belgium